AjKadri/Study-Hive/README.md

 # Bootstrap-Framework
-A startup website designed by me using Bootstrap.
+A website for an online study group startup designed by me using Bootstrap.